Last night, walking home,

 the theater when it was over.
 The girl went to the bathroom and

-I went back to my bollard, determined to stare at her as she left.
+I went back to my pylon, determined to stare at her as she left.

 She probably knew that I had followed her into the movies,